Carl Valeri: International career

 Valeri has played for Australia at all international youth levels; Under-17, Under-20 and Under-23.

 He captained the Australian Under-17 team, the 'Joeys', at the 2001 FIFA World Youth Championship and competed with the Under-23 squad, the 'Olyroos', at the 2004 Athens Olympics.

-After being an unused substitute in an 2007 Asian Cup qualifier against Bahrain in 2006, the 22-year-old received his second call up to the senior Australian national team in March 2007, as a replacement for the injured defensive midfielder Vince Grella.
+After being an unused substitute in a 2007 Asian Cup qualifier against Bahrain in 2006, the 22-year-old received his second call up to the senior Australian national team in March 2007, as a replacement for the injured defensive midfielder Vince Grella.

 He made his international debut on 24 March 2007 in a friendly game against China, which Australia won 2–0.
 This made him the 501st player to be capped for Australia.
 He made his home debut in a friendly against Uruguay.

 Former Socceroos coach Graham Arnold has described Valeri as a key player of the future, and possible successor to Grella.
 This led to certain sections of the Australian media dubbing him "Mini Vinnie."